-This is also called a Peacock pattern.
-It is the same as the Cou Blanc pattern, except the white is some other, lighter color.
+Cou clair is also called a peacock pattern.
+It is the same as the cou blanc pattern, except the white is some other, lighter color.
 It may be tan, cream, or any other off-white shade.
-Because it isn’t white, the pattern doesn’t count as a Cou Blanc.
+Because it isn’t white, the pattern doesn’t count as a cou blanc.
 However, these patterns are similar in almost every other way.

 19. Cou Noir

-This phrase means “black neck” and is the opposite of the Cou Blanc.
+This phrase means “black neck” and is the opposite of the cou blanc.
 The upper body and neck are a black color, while the goat’s lower end is white.
 This is a rarer pattern in some breeds, though it is relatively common in some.
-In mini goat, it seems to be particularly rare.
+In mini goats, it seems to be particularly rare.